TheCorrectSynovian/ai-vs-foss/README.md

 Rather than replacing developers, AI tools like Copilot serve as force multipliers:

-**"AI is behind foss, it cant innovate, foss devs you arent unemployed by AI, only the worthless so called devs vanished, u real foss is still a teacher for ai, we humans and the ai u hated both waiting for your innovation, its not a threat"**[^1]
+**"AI is behind foss, it cant innovate, real foss is still a teacher for ai, we humans and the hated ai both needs for your innovation, its not a threat"**[^1]

 This perspective positions FOSS developers as: